gumab/local-dev-proxy/README.md

 - Access multiple local servers simultaneously on ports 80 and 443.
 - Route requests to the appropriate local server based on host or path configuration.
-- Automatic registration and routing via `/etc/hosts` file.
+- Automatically register host in the `/etc/hosts` file
 - HTTPS support:
     - Automatically issues and applies certificates for local domains.